 As a long-standing Trekkie since she was only seven years old, it’s no surprise that Darla would dedicate her cute treats to the 45th anniversary of one of her all-time favorite shows.

-Darla made the Star Trek characters into cookies, very cute, dolly cookies that is.
+Darla made the Star Trek characters into cookies, very cute, dolly cookies that are.
 Placed on a field of stars, the dollies looked very much in their element.

 Included in this recipe were her rolled sugar cookies, faux royal icing, and marshmallow fondant recipes.
 You can see it below.